antoprince001/skill_etl/README.md

 ### Extract

-Job Posts is fetched from Google Jobs API based on job title and the data for each job roles is stored as individual JSON file in raw folder.
+Job Posts is fetched from Google Jobs API based on job role and the data for each job role is stored as individual JSON file in raw folder.

 ### Transform